matthias-reis/aithir.de/_content/storylines/the-bond.md

 "That's cool.
 So we arrive some hours ahead of time?"

 "No, not really.
-THe captain gave out the strategy to be cautious with approaching the little black beast.
+The captain gave out the strategy to be cautious with approaching the little black beast.
 So we will fall out of transspace sooner and travel the rest of the way with normal speed.
 That will cost us three days."